 When shopping for a rental in a beach location, the closer to the beach the better for occupancy.
 However, again, prices will be higher right at the beach so something slightly back with an ocean view might be a better buy.

-Question #2: What size rentals are in demand in your target market?
+2. What size rentals are in demand in your target market?

 Again, generally speaking, one- and two-bedroom apartments are the rental sweet spot.
 However, a market can be overrun with rentals of this size, creating opportunities for either smaller (studios, for example) or bigger (three-bedroom) places.

-In Medellín, investors are buying two- and three-bedroom apartments, even if that’s more apartment than they need, because the prices are so low it’s hard not to be tempted to buy bigger and, right now, rental returns for these apartments are high.
+In Medellín, investors are buying two- and three-bedroom apartments, even if that’s more apartment than they need, because the prices are so low it’s hard not to be tempted to buy bigger, and, right now, rental returns for these apartments are high.
 That said, a one-bedroom apartment in this city could generate the same or better cash flow.
-Again, it’s a matter of balancing investment agenda with personal circumstances and preferences.
+Again, it’s a matter of balancing your investment agenda with personal circumstances and preferences.

-Question #3: Is there a high season and what’s the opportunity for occupancy beyond that time?
+3. Is there a high season and what’s the opportunity for occupancy beyond that time?